RedefiningReality/Wazuh-Ansible/README.md

 Ansible roles and playbook to install Wazuh agents on Linux and Windows machines.
 Used to install Wazuh agents on VMs in Illinois Tech's cyber range.

 **NOT FOR PRODUCTION USE**
-I did not necessarily follow Ansible best practices nor account for all edge cases, so it's worth giving the tasks a manual review before you blindly running this in your environment.
+I did not necessarily follow Ansible best practices nor account for all edge cases, so it's worth giving the tasks a manual review before running this in your environment.
 For example:
 - the wazuh_linx role assumes your Linux distro uses apt for package management
 - the sysmon_windows role assumes you're using 64-bit versions of Windows